DeleySelem/ddbox/README.md

-echo "So what can you do to not get caught" echo "by feds?" echo echo "Allways read the code, understand the" echo "level of security, and estimate your" echo "value to be hacked.
+echo "So what can you do to not get caught" echo "by feds?" echo echo "Always read the code, understand the" echo "level of security, and estimate your" echo "value to be hacked.
 Never install apps" echo "with code you do not understand how it"